NathanC90/js-loops/README.md

 * `phonebook`-- contains the phonebook entries to search.

 We are also asked to use another type of loop that we have not used in Loop 1.
-Since the initialser is given in Loop 3, I decide to use `for` loop at this time.
+Since the initialiser is given in Loop 3, I decide to use `for` loop at this time.

 ## Loop 3